 In truth, every human being is on a path, whether we know it or not.
-Today, however, many more people are becoming conscious about the spiritual journey we are on, so we’re reading books by contemporary spiritual teachers, attending weekend workshops and weeklong retreats, learning about mindfulness, sitting in meditation, and taking yoga classes.
-My own spiritual journey began to deepen when I showed up at my first AA meeting in 1989.
+Today, however, many more people are becoming conscious about the spiritual journey we are on.
+So we’re reading books by contemporary spiritual teachers, attending weekend workshops and weeklong retreats, learning about mindfulness, sitting in meditation, and taking yoga classes.

-In general, people today are ready for more, and many are realizing it’s hard work either way, whether one is consciously attending to life’s challenges and the opportunities for growth embedded in them, or bumbling along and hoping for the best.
+In general, people today are ready for more.
+Many are realizing it’s hard work either way, whether one is consciously paying attention to life’s challenges and the opportunities for growth embedded in them, or just going along and doing our best.
 No matter our approach, life is going to teach us our lessons.
 We can go kicking and screaming, or we can go about things in a better way.

 Hard as it may be to look directly at our own faults and negativity, at some point, we realize we just can’t keep looking away from ourselves and hope to find solutions.
 And that, in a way, is the heart of what the Guide teaches.
 The way to get to the other side of our dilemmas in life is by stepping through the gateway of self-responsibility.